These drive list-page scanning, compare ranking, and calculator interpretation.

 Batch discount

 A provider-listed reduced execution rate for asynchronous or batch-style processing.
-It should not be read as realtime pricing.
+Batch counts elsewhere on the site refer to listed batch pricing fields, not blanket provider-wide support.

 Blend